Non-cuspidal Bianchi modular forms and Katz $p$-adic $L$-functions: Introduction

-In section \ref{basechangeLfunction}, we study the $L$-function of $f_{\varphi/K}$ and prove that it factors as the product of two Hecke $L$-functions in Lemma \ref{Prop 9.1}.
-Using such factorization, combined with an algebraicity result of Hecke $L$-functions, we show the existence of a \textit{complex period} $\Omega_{f_{\varphi/K}}$, which allows us to prove algebraicity of critical $L$-values of $f_{\varphi/K}$ in Proposition \ref{period base change}.
+In Section \ref{basechangeLfunction}, we study the $L$-function of $\theta_{\varphi/K}$ and prove that it factors as the product of two Hecke $L$-functions in Lemma \ref{Prop 9.1}.
+Using such factorization, combined with an algebraicity result of Hecke $L$-functions, we show the existence of a \textit{complex period} $\Omega_{\theta_{\varphi/K}}$, which allows us to prove algebraicity of critical $L$-values of $\theta_{\varphi/K}$ and $\theta_{\varphi/K}^p$ in Proposition \ref{period base change} and Corollary \ref{lemma6.9}, respectively.

-Let $\phi_{f_{\varphi/K}}$ be the complex-valued partial Bianchi modular symbol attached to $f_{\varphi/K}^p$ in Proposition \ref{attach partial}, then by defining $\phi'_{f_{\varphi/K}}:=\phi_{f_{\varphi/K}}/\Omega_{f_{\varphi/K}}$ we prove in Proposition \ref{Prop6.7} that $\phi'_{f_{\varphi/K}}$ has algebraic values and consequently, we can view it as having $p$-adic values.
-Finally, using Proposition \ref{partialcontrol}, we can lift $\phi'_{f_{\varphi/K}}$ to an overconvergent Bianchi modular symbol and taking its Mellin transform we obtain the following (see Theorem \ref{Cor8.3}):
+Let $\phi_{\theta_{\varphi/K}^p}$ be the complex-valued partial Bianchi modular symbol attached to $\theta_{\varphi/K}^p$ in Proposition \ref{attach partial}, then by defining $\phi_{\theta_{\varphi/K}^p}^\mathrm{alg}:=\phi_{\theta_{\varphi/K}^p}/\Omega_{\theta_{\varphi/K}}$ we prove in Proposition \ref{Prop6.7} that $\phi_{\theta_{\varphi/K}^p}^\mathrm{alg}$ has algebraic values and consequently, we can view it as having $p$-adic values.
+Finally, using Proposition \ref{partialcontrol}, we can lift $\phi_{\theta_{\varphi/K}^p}^\mathrm{alg}$ to an overconvergent Bianchi modular symbol and taking its Mellin transform we obtain the following (see Theorem \ref{Cor8.3}):